Web3Philippines/workshops/workshop-03/README.md

 ## Setup

 Edit the `const/yourDetails.js` and add your smart contract address (Edition Drop / ERC-1155) and the preffered domain name (We'll use `onlybatak.com`).
 We'll use that domain name as information upon signing.
-In this workshop we'll use Mumbai Polygon testnet, we recommend to add this testnet via [chainlist.wtf](https://chainlist.wtf).
+In this workshop we'll use Mumbai Polygon testnet, we recommend to add this testnet using [chainlist.wtf](https://chainlist.wtf) to your wallet.

 Create `.env.local` file and place your private key something like this.